samikshakute/Linux-and-Terminal/README.md

 #### What is Linux?
 Just like we have Windows and Mac, Linux is an operating system.
 It is free and open-source.
-Current linux systems contain graphical tools made specifically for an administrator.
+Current Linux systems contain graphical tools made specifically for an administrator.
 However, being able to use the interface in the command line mode is crucial for a number of reasons:

 - Administration is done by scripts.
-- Aduiting and Debugging is much easier as you can easily look through the logs to track every single action you performed.
+- Auditing and Debugging is much easier as you can easily look through the logs to track every single action you performed.
 - Remote administration is done on the command line with an SSH terminal.
-- It providers more flexibility than GUIs (Graphical user interface).
+- It provides more flexibility than GUIs (Graphical user interface).
-- Thus, learning these commands allows you to connect to a linux terminal and manage resources and file.
+- Thus, learning these commands allows you to connect to a linux terminal and manage resources and files.

 #### What is Terminal Emulator?
 It is basically a program/application that will allow us to use the terminal in a graphical environment. </br>